inspektor-gadget/Contribfest-KubeCon-Europe2025/labs/build-your-first-gadget/README.md

 	return enter_open(ctx);
 }
 ```
 The `SEC(tracepoint/syscalls/` part instructs the framework to attach the following program to a syscall.
-The remainder of `sys_enter_openat` specifies that we want the program to be called right before the `openat` syscalls get `enter`ed /executed.
+The remainder of `sys_enter_openat` specifies that we want the program to be called right before the `openat` syscalls get entered (i.e. executed).
 If we want to trace the exit out of `openat` we would need to specify `sys_exit_openat`.
 The function name itself needs to be unique inside our program.
 The parameter `struct syscall_trace_enter *` is required and we will need it to extract some specific information.
 We will get back later to the insides of that struct.

-In the method body you see that we are just calling another function `enter_openat`.
+In the method body you see that we are just calling another function `handle_open`.
 That function actually contains all the logic we want to write.
-We split that into its own separate function since there are actually **2** different syscalls to open a file.
+We separate that logic that into its own function since there are actually **2** different syscalls to open a file.
 One is `openat` and the second one `open`.
 We don't know which of these syscalls the programs are calling so we should trace both.

 Your first task is to create a new function in the same file for `open` with the correct `SEC(` and call `handle_open` in the function body.
 <details>